Copyright 2014-2019 Hidden Wirral

 New Brighton Community Centre is a Former Police Station, and there are several spirits in the old Cells area that like to make their presence known.
-Witnesses have captured audio evidence of a ghoulish voice shouting "Get Out" and Footseps cn be heard walking above when the building is unoccupied.
+Witnesses have captured audio evidence of a ghoulish voice shouting "Get Out" and Footseps can be heard walking above when the building is empty.

 The Black Horse Pub (Sheridans) in Wallasey Village is again haunted by a little girl who perished in a fire nearby.
 She has been known to play games with punters in the side bar.
 The Celler also houses several spirits, whom are not as friendly.